GOP splinters on Trump impeachment as House set to rebuke president yet again with just days left in term

 CLICK HERE TO GET THE FOX NEWS APP

 Even before the impeachment vote, Pelosi announced the impeachment managers -- essentially House prosecutors -- who will lead the case against the president in a Senate trial.
 Those are Reps.
 Jamie Raskin, D-Md.; Diana DeGette, D-Colo.; David Cicilline, D-R.I.; Joaquin Castro, D-Texas; Eric Swalwell, D-Calif.; Ted Lieu, D-Calif.; Joe Neguse, D-Colo.; Madeleine Dean, D-Penn.; and Virgin Islands nonvoting Delegate Stacey Plaskett.
+Lieu, Raskin and Cicilline were the authors of the impeachment article.
+Raskin in 2017 objected to 10 of Florida's electors, saying that those individuals were dual officeholders, thus violating Florida law.
+His objection did not go anywhere as he was not supported by a senator.

 It's not clear when the Senate may begin its trial on the House article of impeachment, which is expected to pass in the afternoon Wednesday.
 It's most likely the trial wouldn't start until after President-elect Joe Biden takes office, although it could start as early as this week if McConnell and Senate Minority Chuck Schumer, D-N.Y., call senators back to town.